shinjuno123/konyang-university-crawler-service/README.md

 - Beautifulsoup 4

 ## My role in the team
-- PM(Project Manager) : I managed this project plan to meet a deadline ou professor suggested.
+- PM(Project Manager) : I managed this project plan to meet a deadline our professor suggested.
 - Application Design, Rough map Crawling, Code Integration

 ## Overview